free shipping on orders over $39

 Since your baby's intake of solid foods generally means less breastmilk intake, once your baby is six months old and starting solids, you may find that you have a bit of a buffer in terms of the amount of milk you need to pump.
 If you keep pumping on the same schedule as prior to the introduction solids, you may find that supply now matches demand!

 At Motherlove, we know that galactagogues aren't always the solution to a low milk supply.
 If the baby isn't latching well or you just aren't pumping or nursing often enough, a supplement won't fix your supply issue.
 But there are a lot of circumstances in which a herbal supplement can help.
-We created this little cheat sheet so you can easily decide which Motherlove product is best for you.
+We created Supplement Guide so you can easily decide which Motherlove product is best for you.

 If you're struggling with breastfeeding and working, don't hesitate to call a breastfeeding support person.
 Use these directories to find Board Certified Lactation Consultants, La Leche League leaders, Breastfeeding USA counselors, and WIC breastfeeding peer counselors near you.